-The design of the buildings will include resilience measures including all electrical fittings will be raised to 600mm above floor level in the terrace area.
-Non porous materials (plaster) will be used to a minimum of 600mm.
+The design of the buildings will include resilience measures including all electrical fittings will be raised to 600mm above floor level.
+Non porous insulated plaster is used within the building construction.

-Roof water is collected for use in the nursery and irrigation of plants.
+As with all roof water at the nursery this is collected for use in the nursery and the irrigation of plants.